-- 7. Status of Services for the Identification, Protection, Conservation and Presentation of Natural and Cultural Heritage - 7.1 How effectively do the principal agencies/institutions responsible for cultural and/or natural heritage cooperate in the identification, protection, conservation and presentation of this heritage?
+7. Status of Services for the Identification, Protection, Conservation and Presentation of Natural and Cultural Heritage

+7.1 - How effectively do the principal agencies/institutions responsible for cultural and/or natural heritage cooperate in the identification, protection, conservation and presentation of this heritage?

-There is some cooperation between the principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritage but this could be improved.
+There is effective cooperation between principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritage.